Pearland Domestic Violence Attorneys

-Texas courts will issue protective orders if they find that family violence has occurred and is likely to occur in the future.
-If there is evidence of a clear and present danger of family violence, then the court might enter what’s called a ‘temporary ex parte’ order.
+Texas courts will issue protective orders if they find that domestic violence has occurred and is likely to occur in the future.
+If there is evidence of a clear and present danger of family violence, then the court might enter what’s called a "temporary ex parte" order.
 This is done without notice to the other party or other household members and issued without a full hearing.
-Temporary ex parte orders are valid only for up to 20 days.
-At this point, the order will expire unless the parties were able to have a hearing and the judge determined that a permanent protective order was necessary.
+Temporary ex parte orders are valid for up to 20 days.

 In Texas, the presumption is that joint managing conservatorship is in the best interest of the child.
-However, when there is evidence of family violence, the court may deviate from that mandate.
-Additionally, if there is evidence that a child was victim of family violence, the court may limit a parent’s access to the child.
+However, when there is evidence of domestic violence, the court may deviate from that mandate.
+Additionally, if there is evidence that a child was the victim of violence, the court may limit a parent’s access to the child.

 Acts of cruelty are one of the grounds for divorce and if family violence is found, it can have a significant effect on the distribution of property and spousal maintenance.
 For example, if there has been family violence, then the party guilty of the acts could be liable for spousal support for a period of up to 5 years, no matter the length of the marriage.
 It can also affect the manner in which property is divided, particularly if the court finds that one party is at fault in the breakdown of the marriage.

-Whether you are a victim of violence or have been accused of perpetrating it, our office stands ready to assist you throughout the process.
-We will ensure we prepare the best case to protect your interests and advise you of all possible options and outcomes.
+The Dieye Law Firm stands ready to assist you throughout your legal process.
+We will prepare a case to protect your interests and advise you on all possible options and outcomes.

 When I needed a lawyer - he was the only person that I called.- Sharmain